robcarver17/pysystemtrade/DONE_TO_DO.md

 Added Bund data to test suite; had to fix some tests Pooling for forecast scalar doesn't need it's own function anymore Changed the way config defaults are handled
-Fixed bugs: wrong use of bool to convert str
+Fixed bugs: use of bool to convert str
 Fixed bugs: some test configs had wrong trading rule parameter setup; had to fix slew of tests as a result

 ## Version: 0.0.2